 - Provide user with precise, fine grain control of the font size for the web site, and save it as a permanent setting on the device.

 - Add horizontal scrolling to elements which are too wide to fit the viewport.
+Fine if it only affects one or two equations per page but otherwise tedious for the reader.

 - Rewrite the math into a more compact format.
 For example replace $x_1+x_2+x_3$ with $\sum x_i$.
+Again ok if it affects only one or two equations but overall not so good.

 - Author multiple versions of each formula.
 For example a narrow and wide form, then switch between them based on device or viewport width.
+Tedious to author and often not very effective.

 Preprocessor